microsoft/NeuralNetworkAnalysis/README.md

 How to *actually* run stuff?
 ============================

-Let's work by example of CIFAR.
+Let's work with the example of CIFAR-10.

-Step 1: Make sure you have the dataset and a trained caffe model
+Step 1: Make sure you have the dataset and a trained Caffe model
 -----------------------------------------------------------------

 For CIFAR-10 there's one data set fo testing (`test_batch.bin`) and 5 data batches